ljack/orbital-challenge/README.md

 There're still some issues left.
 Feel free to look -around (the globe :-)

 Started with static HTML and `<script>` tags.
-Ended up using webpack and ES6 modules.
+Ended up using yeoman, webpack and ES6 modules.
 Caused some issues, like using very old version of Three.js without realizing it.